 4. Who are you Speaking to?

 This seems like an obvious point, but it is often ignored.
-Are you talking to another actor?
+Are you talking to another character?
 If so, who is it and what is your relationship to that person?
 Are you talking to the audience?
-In that case where is the audience in the room you are performing in?
+In that case, where is the audience in the room you are performing in?
 Are they directly in front of you or all around you?
+Are there 10 people or 1000 people staring at you?
 There are no right and wrong answers here, but you do have to have an answer.
-When you generalise and don’t know who you are talking to the monologue comes across generalised and unengaged.
+When you generalise and don’t know who you are talking to, the monologue comes across generalised and unengaged.
 Work this out in your preparation as it will inform your choices.

 5. Use an Acting Technique.